rubocop/rubocop/manual/configuration.md

   DisabledByDefault: true
 ```

-All cops are then disabled by default, and only cops appearing in user
+All cops are then disabled by default.
+Only cops appearing in user
 configuration files are enabled. `Enabled: true` does not have to be
 set for cops in user configuration.
 They will be enabled anyway.
 It is also
 possible to enable entire departments by adding for example